Sanyukta Kaza

-Sanyukta Kaza is an Indian film editor best known for her work on TUMBBAD, Bhediya, Paatal lok and Ship of Theseus.
+Sanyukta Kaza is an Indian film editor best known for her work on Tumbbad, Bhediya, Paatal lok, Mismatched and Kohrra.
 Her films have won accolades at multiple film festivals such as Cannes, Venice, Sundance, Toronto, Sitges, Screamfest, Palm springs etc. She has a Masters in Fine Arts from Chapman university.

 Career

 Sanyukta Kaza started editing films with Ship of Theseus.
 Her first feature film won the National Award for Best Film and was selected as one of the '15 life-changing films of all time’ chosen by the British Film Institute.